Being a renal Nurse

 Narrating great closeness with long focal lengths

-In this project, too, we are able to convince our clients to completely dispense with posed scenes, pre-recorded interview questions and similar interventions.
+Also in this project, we are able to convince our clients to completely dispense with staged scenes, pre-recorded interview questions and similar interventions.
 The aim is to be minimally invasive on location for such a long time that patients and nurses forget our presence as much as possible.
-In order to nevertheless tell the story of the great closeness especially between renal nurses and their patients (in dialysis clinics patient and nurse often work together for decades), we opt for camera work from a tripod.
+In order to tell the story of the great closeness especially between renal nurses and their patients (in dialysis clinics patient and nurse often work together for decades), we opt for camera work from a tripod.
 This makes us less flexible, but gives us the opportunity to capture this special intimacy through long focal lengths.

-In addition to the more documentary-like narrated 7-minute version, we produce a teaser version for the channels on the social platforms.
-Here, too, the principle of making the communicative background, in this case recruitment, transparent, but convincing in the long version with a narrative style that is as honest as possible, applies.
-And for us that means: scenically, we shoot with actresses, we have amateurs in front of the lens, nothing is scripted and nothing is staged.
+In addition to the more documentary-like narrated 7-minute version, we produce a teaser version for the different social media platforms.
+Again, the principle of making the communicative background, in this case recruitment, transparent, but convincing with a narrative style that is as honest as possible, works.
+And for us that means: with actresses we shoot scenically, but if we have amateurs in front of the lens, nothing is scripted and nothing is staged.